pelotech/foundation/docs/ARCHITECTURE.md

 ## Overview

 In principle we seperate out items into 3 types of components
-1. Cloud/On-Prem privder - This is all Terraform on equiv to setup the base infrastructure primitives to provide and k8s cluster - The terraform folder in the repo has an example
+1. Cloud/On-Prem provider - This is all Terraform on equiv to setup the base infrastructure primitives to provide and k8s cluster - The terraform folder in the repo has an example
 2. Kustomize (Cluster bootstrap) - Kustomize install of Argocd for declaritive setup
 3. Environment add-ons - All the extras the Organization needs